 Human Respiratory Syncytial Virus (RSV) causes respiratory tract infections and serious lung disease in infants and children.
-Synagis (palivizumab) is available with prior authorization for high-risk patients.
+Synagis (palivizumab) is available for children with high risk of infection.

 The recent summertime resurgence in respiratory syncytial virus (RSV) activities in Texas resulted in HHSC’s decision to gradually open all DSHS regions allowing all children who meet prior authorization criteria to receive monthly doses Synagis (palivizumab).
 To address concerns for the appropriateness of giving additional doses or starting new therapy during the fall and winter seasons, providers will be required to re-assess the need for prophylaxis therapy for the children in their regions.
 A new prior authorization for all children is required beginning October 1, 2021.